couchbase/kv_engine/README.markdown

-# The membase engine
+# The Couchbase engine

-This is the membase engine.
+This is the Couchbase engine, previously known as the membase engine.
 Initially, somewhat jokingly, it was called the "eventually persistent" engine.
 The name stuck, we think mostly because it's easy to say.

 ## Building